missionpinball/mpf-docs/config/variable_player.rst

       another_event:
          <settings>

-The following settings can be used with each event section listed in your scoring section:
+The following settings can be used with each event section listed in your variable_player section:

 <any_player_variable>:
 ~~~~~~~~~~~~~~~~~~~~~~